-The secondary market funding resources are limited since refinancing companies do not proceed to issuing loan bonds or bonds consolidated by securities assets noting that these bonds require a specific law for their issuance.
+With regard to the secondary market, its funding resources are limited since refinancing companies do not issue loan bonds or bonds consolidated by securities assets; noting that these bonds require a specific law for their issuance.

-The PCMA focused its efforts on licensing qualified real estate appraisers in a manner that conforms to the real estate appraisal licensing instructions approved in 2012.
-Accordingly, PCMA in cooperation with the Palestinian Banking Institute organized a training course in real estate appraisal during 2016.
-The number of participants was 14 person and the success rate in the exam was 57%.
+PCMA focused its efforts on granting license to qualified and experienced real estate appraisers in a manner that conforms to the instructions No. “3” for the year 2012 on Licensing Mortgage Finance companies.
+Accordingly, PCMA in cooperation with the Palestinian Banking Institute organized a training course in real estate appraisal during 2017.
+The number of participants was 14 people.

-During 2016, 6 new real estate appraisers were licensed, bringing the number of licensed real estate appraisers to 51, out of which six were in the Gaza strip.
+During 2017, 3 new real estate appraisers were licensed (out of which 1 was in the Gaza Strip), thus bringing the number of licensed real estate appraisers to 54.